Click On AWS Questions For Answers

 Why use AWS Lambda?

 AWS offers over 100 pay-as-you-go cloud based services.
-AWS subscribers can secure on-demand services, with no flat rate fees or long-term contract requirements.
-This allows for flexible use, based on needs and budget.
+Amazon Web Service subscribers can secure on-demand services, with no flat rate fees or long term contract requirements.
+This allows for flexible use, based on specific needs and budget.
 Pricing is unique for each AWS service, for each user account.
 A complete list of services and prices is available on the AWS website.
-The AWS calculator can help users estimate the cost for each service.
+The AWS calculator can help users estimate the cost for each service, based on needs.

 What AWS services are free?